mvanbrab/water-level/doc/water-level-receiver-software.md

 Each "?" acts as a request for a new measurement to the connected transmitter.
 If all's well, the transmitter will reply with a JSON output as document in the [transmitter documentation](water-level-transmitter-software.md).

-The receiver will decode this JSON payload and publish it to several destinations.
+The receiver will decode this JSON payload and can publish it to several destinations.
-These are the supported destinations:
+The supported destinations, selectable at compile time:
 - the serial port accessible through the USB connection (at 115200 Baud);
 - a character-based LCD display using the hd44780 chip;
-- in earlier versions: a channel on https://thingspeak.com (now supported indirectly via MQTT and Node-RED);
+- a locally hosted webpage
-- in current versions: an MQTT topic.
+- MQTT, in this case to a topic "garden/waterlevel"

 In addition, the program watches button input.
 Currently, there is only one button defined: